bitcoinjs/bitcoinjs.org/specs/wallet/1.0/draft/wallet-api.md

     as base64
   - `b64!` - Following data is encoded as base64

-  Clients MUST ignore keyInfo fields they don't know or that with an unknown encoding identifier.
+  Clients MUST ignore keyInfo fields they don't know or that use an unknown encoding identifier.

   Private keys MUST be encrypted by default, however they can be